ElenaBusch1/FrequentistFramework/README.md

 git submodule update --remote
 ```

 Now you should check whether xmlAnaWSBuilder and quickFit setup the same root version.
-If different versions of `ROOT-env.sh` are sourced in `xmlAnaWSBuilder/setup_lxplus.sh` and `quickFit/setup_lxplus.sh`, replace one of them sucht that they match.
+If different versions of `ROOT-env.sh` are sourced in `xmlAnaWSBuilder/setup_lxplus.sh` and `quickFit/setup_lxplus.sh`, replace one of them such that they match.
 Then continue the setup via:

 ```